su-bash-np/github/README.md

-# github
-hi everyone i am subash yadav
+hi every one i am subash yadav from nepal, iam study computer science and enginnering in kathmandu university,dhulikhel;
-here iam practic git in